Last modified October 17, 2024 by Shelly Wolfe

 Push notifications vs. in-app messages

 The focus of push notifications is communication with users while they’re outside of your app.
-If you want to communicate with your customers while they’re using your app, use Swrve’s in-app messaging service or Conversations feature.
-For more information see Intro to in-app messages or Intro to Conversations.
+If you want to communicate with your customers while they’re using your app, use Swrve’s in-app messaging service or embedded experiences.
+For more information see Intro to in-app messages or Embedded experiences.

 Triggered push notifications